CD-Squared-Tech/cd-squared-tech.github.io/CONTRIBUTING.md

-# CD Tech Landing Page Project: <br>  Contribution Guidelines
+# CD Tech Landing Page Project: Contribution Guidelines

 ## Description
 CD Tech is a collaborative project supported by <a href="https://www.chadev.com" target="_blank">ChaDev</a> in collaboration with <a href="https://www.chatech.org/" target="_blank">ChaTech</a>.
 The project aims to help individuals interested in transitioning into the tech industry by providing a platform for learning, sharing, and building a group website that emulates a professional workflow.